 - To contribute to a traditional IRA, you must be under age 70½.
 (Roth IRAs have no age restrictions.)

-- With a traditional IRA, the money you take out in retirement will be taxed, but the contributions you make may be tax-deductible, depending on your income as well as your (and your spouse’s) access to an employer-sponsored plan will also affect whether your traditional IRA contributions are tax-deductible.
+- With a traditional IRA, the money you take out in retirement will be taxed, but the contributions you make may be tax-deductible, depending on your income as well as your (and your spouse’s) access to an employer-sponsored plan.

 With an IRA, you have many more investment options—basically any stock, bond, mutual fund or exchange-traded fund offered by your brokerage.
 So you're free to diversify your portfolio and minimize costs as much as possible.